 Admission fee ¥800 (adult)

 3. Kamakura Daibutsu

 Kamakura Daibutsu is an iconic buddha statue located in Kamakura city, Kanagawa prefecture.
 It draws a number of tourists all year round as one of the most popular tourist attractions in the city full of historical spots.
-You can spot the impressive statue at Kotokuin, a Buddhist temple which belongs to the Jodo Sect.
+You can spot the impressive statue at Kotokuin, a Buddhist temple that belongs to the Jodo Sect.
 Although the origin of the temple still remains unclear, it is believed that the 11.3-meter statue was built around the 13th century.
-During that period, Kamakura flourished as political and economical center of Japan under the influence of the Kamakura Shogunate which ruled the country from 1185 to 1333.
-As inside of the statue is empty, you can explore the small space.
+During that period, Kamakura flourished as the political and economical center of Japan under the influence of the Kamakura Shogunate which ruled the country from 1185 to 1333.
+As the inside of the statue is empty, you can explore the small space.

-Taking a guided tours in the area will be a great idea to understand the background of the city and learn the history.
+Taking guided tours in the area will be a great idea to understand the background of the city and learn its history.
 There are also many fascinating tours such as a tour guided by local high schoolers.
 Spring is definitely the best season to visit Kamakura there when the cherry blossoms in the temple are in full bloom.

 8am – 5.30pm (Apr. to Sept.)